 Now we have a pair of custom-made exhaust gaskets that will last many years of reliable service.
 So the time your ’29 Pierce Arrow (or any number of internal combustion engine) needs custom exhaust gaskets, you can make them yourself.

-Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all the exhaust parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to make custom exhaust gaskets, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.